kindjar/active_record_profiler/README.md

     ActiveRecordProfiler::Collector.stats_flush_period = 1.hour

 Note that only flushed data is available for use in the rake reports (described below).
 If you are running a multithreaded or multiprocess server (which covers most common rails server types), your data will be incomplete until all those threads/processes/servers have flushed their data.
-This limitation exists mostly to avoid the overhead of coordination/locking during data capture.
+This limitation exists primarily to avoid the overhead of coordinating/locking during the process of serving your application's web requests.

 Directory where profile data is recorded (default: `Rails.root,join('log', 'profiler_data'`)